dart-archive/www.dartlang.org/src/site/_includes/language-tour/2-variables/index.markdown

 #### Summary

-Dart variables are optionally typed, though we generally recommend using types.
+Although Dart variables are optionally typed, we generally recommend using types because they make your intent clear.
 Variables can be marked as `final`, locking the value.
 Unitialized variables have an initial value of `null`.